monettealilio/monettealilio/README.md

 <h1 align="center">Hi 👋, I'm Monette Alilio, ISTQB-CTFL</h1>
-<h4 align="center">I am a passionate software tester with 10 years of expertise in manual testing for web and mobile applications.
+<h4 align="center">I am a passionate software tester with over 10 years of expertise in manual testing for web and mobile applications.
 Adept at using testing tools like JIRA and TestRail, and skilled in Agile methodologies.
 Proven track record of improving testing processes and delivering high-quality software solutions. </h4>

 ---